MarcoFontana48/SAP-Ass03/sap-ass03/README.md

 ### How to run the project
 1. make sure to have Docker up and running on your machine
+2. move to root project path and run command `docker-compose up -d` to run the whole project and its services on containers based on images that are downloaded from docker hub
+3. to run the clients:
+   - Admin client: move to path `~\admin-ui\src\main\java\sap\ass02\infrastructure\AdminClient.java` and run its main method
+   - User client: move to path `~\user-ui\src\main\java\sap\ass02\infrastructure\UserClient.java` and run its main method

+### How to build and run the project
+1. make sure to have Docker up and running on your machine
 2. move to path `~\api-gateway` and run `docker build -t api-gateway -f docker-base-maven/Dockerfile .` to build the service image
 3. move to path `~\configuration-server` and run `docker build -t config-server -f docker-maven/Dockerfile .` to build the service image
 4. move to path `~\user-service` and run `docker build -t user-service -f docker-maven/Dockerfile . ; docker build -t user-sql-db -f docker-sql-db/Dockerfile . ; docker build -t user-mongo-db -f docker-mongo-db/Dockerfile .` to build the user-service and user-db images